sabbelasichon/typo3-rector/README.md

-## Disclaimer
+## Caution

-!!!
-This repository is still under active development.
-No stable version released yet. !!!
+Never run this tool on production, only on development environment where code is under version control (e.g. git).
+Always review and test automatic changes before releasing to production.

 # Rector for TYPO3